 We have designed a 'ring buffer' approach to speed up the monitoring process.
-The structure of the ring buffer is shown in Figure 11.
+The structure of the ring buffer is shown in Figure 10.
 Time is divided into equal-size slots.
 Each slot records the traffic statistics information during that time slot.
 Let W be the size of time window, $T_s$ be the size of the time slot and w be the number of slots within one time window, then $W = w \cdot T_s$ .
 At end of each time slot, the window is shifted one slot forward and the overall traffic information is updated by removing the information from the newly invalidated slot and adding the information from the newly validated slot.
 We choose $T_s = 1024 \ \mu s$ to make the computation of the current slot index efficient.
 The current slot is determined purely by using integer binary operations such as masking and shifting.
-For instance, if the current time is $m \mu s$ , then the slot index is computed as $(m \& 0x0000ffc00) \gg 10$ .
-The pseudo-code of the traffic monitoring algorithm is shown in Appendix B.
+For instance, if the current time is $m \ \mu s$ , then the slot index is computed as $(m \ \& 0x0000ffc00) \gg 10$ .